dannybouwers/trala/README.md

 - **Auto-Discovery:** Automatically fetches and displays all HTTP routers from your Traefik instance.
 - **Manual Services:** Add custom services to your dashboard that aren't managed by Traefik (e.g., Reddit, GitHub, external websites).
-- **Advanced Icon Fetching:** Intelligently finds the best icon for each service using a robust, prioritized strategy.
+- **Advanced Icon Fetching:** Intelligently finds the best icon for each service using a robust, prioritized strategy from selfh.st/icons.
 - **Icon Overrides:** Manually map router names to specific icons for perfect results every time.
 - **Custom Icon Directory:** Mount your own icon directory at `/icons` for ultimate customization with fuzzy matching.
 - **Modern UI:** Clean, responsive interface with automatic Light/Dark mode based on your OS settings.